mentainha/m3o/README.md

 - Follow us on [Twitter](https://twitter.com/m3oservices) for updates
 - Join the [Discord](https://discord.gg/TBR9bRjd6Z) server
 - Read the [Blog](https://blog.m3o.com)

+## Rationale

+Cloud is a fairly complex beast which makes it hard for new developers to get started.
+In the past we needed VMs and file storage, but today with the Jamstack and other modern development tools, the building blocks we're looking for are changing.
+We're mostly now consuming third party public APIs.
+M3O wants to aggregate all those APIs onto one platform as simpler programmable building blocks for a 10x developer experience.

 ## How it Works